The City of Armstrong has a preliminary plan for how it will use its share of pandemic relief funding from the provincial and federal governments.

 For facility reopening and operational costs, the memo suggests putting $2-3,000 towards cleaner, masks, plexiglass and other supplies, as well as $1,500 to $2,000

 To improve virtual communications, the memo budgets $40-50,000 for a new website; $10-12,000 to digitize microfiche slides; $7,500 for a computer program to process building permits; and $12,500 for laptops for management staff, and $2,000 for webcams and headsets for all staff.
-Other items without a cost estimate include services for people with disabilities, mental illness or addictions.
+Other items without a cost estimate include services for people with disabilities, mental illness or addictions, or people experiencing homelessness.

 If council agrees with the spending ideas, the projects and costs will be included in an upcoming budget presentation.